mcnuttandrew/color-buddy/README.md

 First time you start it up you should also run `yarn prep data`

+# Todo bankruptcy

+- [ ] Minor: Make keyboard short cut (option+up/down) for the z-direction
+- [ ] Chore: Extract some common types into a top level location (like types.ts type thing)
+- [ ] Insert color theory options, eg insert opposing, inserting analogous color, etc, mine from the adobe picker
+- [ ] Labels, tooltips, etc
+- [ ] Nice to have: Rest of basic geometry manipulations: flip (horizontal, vertical), scale, Distribute radially
+- [ ] Bug report.
+If I am comparing a palette with itself and select a color in the main view, the color is not selected in the xy plot of the comparison panel.
+It is selected in the vertical only plot
+- [ ] For the palettes, a couple of ideas.
+Right now, feels like selecting a palette in the list reorders all the palettes, which is disorienting.
+I realize what you're doing in removing the palette I clicked on, adding the one I was editing.
+I think don't do this.
+Keep a fixed order (which I could change if I wanted to), and simply mark the palette that's being editing, don't remove it from the list.
+Similarly, if I copy a palette, put it right after the palette I copied, not up at the top.
+I also think adding a compact view of the palettes will eventually be necessary, so now might be the time to do it.
+Even as a default, would make the circles a bit smaller and pack them tighter.
+Or maybe make them tall rectangles that would pack even tighter.
+- [ ] Tool tip not staying put
+- [ ] Bug: Color channel usage slightly cursed (doesn't update positions correctly)
+- [ ] Add clone color (and similar buttons) to the tooltip, mostly for making interacting with the examples simpler
+- [ ] Direct manipulation new color add "puttin" mode on the scatterplot
+- [ ] Undo / redo stack size.
+Nice to have: summarize each action
+- [x] Albers color theory games style examples

 ## Direct manipulation bugs/improvement

 The basic UX for editing has the following components